Dhwanilv26/devoverflow-main/README.md

 - **Dynamic Tag System**: Each question can be tagged with relevant technologies.
 - **Popular Tags**: Most used tags are highlighted in the sidebar.
 - **Filter & Sorting Options**: Users can sort questions based on newest, most voted, or most viewed.

+🔎 Advanced Global Search System

+- **Unified Search**: Users can search across questions, answers, tags, and user profiles in one query.

+- **Real-Time Filtering**: Dynamic filtering options to refine search results.

+- **Optimized Search Performance**: Efficient aggregation pipelines for faster and more relevant results.

 ### 📊 Community & User Interaction